dekoza/mtgpl/rules/M14_Rulebook.rst

 battlefield affecting the game.
 Most artifacts are colorless, so you can cast one no matter what kinds of lands you have.

-Some artifacts are Equipment.
+Some artifacts are *Equipment*.
 You can pay to attach an Equipment to a creature you control to make that creature more powerful.
 If an equipped creature leaves the battlefield, the Equipment doesn't—the creature drops it and it remains on the battlefield.